atiumcache/game_of_life/README.md

 - **R-Pentomino**: A *methuselah* that evolves over many generations, before eventually stabilizing.
 - **Diehard**: A pattern that disappears after 130 generations.
 - **Acorn**: A pattern that takes 5206 generations to generate 633 cells.
-- **Block Switch Engine**: An infinite growth pattern that leaves stable blocks in its wake
+- **Block Switch Engine**: An infinite growth pattern that leaves stable blocks in its wake.

 ## Other Options